Dr Mike Finn

 I am an historian of post-war and contemporary Britain, with particular interests in British political culture and the history of education policy.
 At Exeter, I lead the BA Liberal Arts degree programme, and I was previously Deputy Head of the School for Cross-Faculty Studies (Liberal Arts Division) at the University of Warwick.

 My teaching interests are interdisciplinary, ranging from history to sociology and political science, and I have also published across disciplinary genres.
-I have recently completed a short book on British Universities in the Brexit Moment, which will appear with Emerald in early 2018, and I am in the final stages of completing a monograph for Palgrave on Anthony Crosland, namely Socialism, Education and Equal Opportunity, which will also appear in 2018.
+I have recently published a short book on British Universities in the Brexit Moment, which appeared with Emerald in early 2018, and I am in the final stages of completing a monograph for Palgrave on Anthony Crosland, namely Socialism, Education and Equal Opportunity, which will appear in 2021.
 My next project, Empire State: British political culture in the age of neonationalism, is under contract with Routledge.
 In 2015 my edited collection on British education policy, The Gove Legacy: Education in Britain After the Coalition (Palgrave Pivot), was named Education Book of the Year by Schools Week.

 My principal research interests lie in post-war and contemporary British history.
 My doctoral research was a study of the political economy of higher education in post-war Britain, and I retain an abiding interest in both the history of education and contemporary debates in higher education policy.
 In relation to this last I recently published a book on the challenges facing Britain's universities in the Brexit moment (British Universities in the Brexit Moment, EmeraldInsight, 2018) and have written a wide range of academic and popular essays on higher education policy development, including a number of pieces for The Conversation.
 I am increasingly interested in historical debates concerning academic freedom in the UK.
 In 2015 I delivered an invited keynote address to the British Educational Studies Association annual conference in Cardiff.